hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

     with:
       name: <your-application-name> # Required. when you run aadApp/update, the AAD app name will be updated based on the definition in manifest.
 If you don't want to change the name, make sure the name in AAD manifest is the same with the name defined here.
       generateClientSecret: true # Required.
 If the value is false, the action will not generate client secret for you
+      signInAudience: "AzureADMyOrg" # Required.
+Authenticate users with a Microsoft work or school account in your organization's Azure AD tenant (for example, single tenant).
     writeToEnvironmentFile: # Write the information of created resources into environment file for the specified environment variable(s).
       clientId: <your-preferred-env-var-name> # Required.
 The client (application) ID of AAD application.
 The action will refer the environment variable defined here to determine whether to create a new AAD app.
       clientSecret: <your-preferred-env-var-name> # Required when `generateClientSecret` is `true`.
 The action will refer the environment variable defined here to determine whether to create a new client secret.
 It's recommended to add `SECRET_` prefix to the environment variable name so it will be stored to the .env.{envName}.user environment file.